Department: Comparative Biomedical Sciences

 Research Centres: Structure & Motion Laboratory

-Frogs possess a unique skeletal morphology that is thought to reflect adaptation to jumping.
-Yet frogs exhibit a wide range of locomotor behaviours - running, walking, swimming, climbing and burrowing.
+Frogs possess a unique skeleton thought to reflect adaptation to jumping.
+Yet living frogs are capable of running, walking, swimming, climbing and burrowing as well as jumping.
 How can such multi-functionality be acheived without compromising individual functions?
-Using a combination of experimental (high-speed video, XROMM, EMG, muscle physiology) and computer modelling (dynamic and inverse kinematics, and finite element analysis) my project investigates the correlation between musculoskeletal anatomy and function of the hind limbs in living frogs (and, soon, fossil forms) to understand why these adaptations arose and how living frogs acheive multi-functionality.
+What was the ancestral locomotor style for frogs and what drove the evolution of their unique body plan?
+Using a combination of medical imaging, computer modelling techniques (musculoskeletal, inverse kinematic, and finite element analysies) and experimental methods (high-speed video, XROMM, EMG, muscle physiology), my project investigates the correlation between musculoskeletal anatomy and function of the hind limbs in living AND fossil frogs to understand why these adaptations arose and how frogs acheived multi-functionality.

-In addition to research being carried out at the RVC, Laura continues working on early tetrapods and fossil archosaurs, as well as extant fish and reptiles, with collaborators across the UK, Europe, the USA and South America.
+In addition to research being carried out at the RVC, I continue to work on fossil reptiles, early tetrapods and fish with collaborators across the UK, Europe, the USA and South America.

 Porro, L.B., Rayfield, E.J., Clack, J.A.
 2015.
 Descriptive anatomy and three-dimensional reconstruction of the skull of the early tetrapod Acanthostega gunnari Jarvik, 1952.
 PLOS ONE.
 10 (3): doi: 10.1371/journal.pone.0118882.